freshworks/marketplace-sample-apps/Demo-Apps/imposter-checker-app/README.md

 2. It gives the user power to decide and add additional security check for particular feature inside a (any) product.
 This app adds additional check for Ticket Reply, Property change(in demo), deleting and closing the ticket.
 3. If the user claims that some imposter has used the feature or may be replied an email; It can be always assess from confidence attribute sent from TypingDNA API.

-**Limitations**
-The app's user base would be limited to [businesses who use Freshworks products](https://getlatka.com/companies/freshworks#:~:text=Freshworks%20has%20150K%20customers.)

 ## UX

 - App places itself inside the product in such a way that it is easily accessible to the user.